-Do you have DVDs from Europe or other parts of the world that you want to watch on your DVD player in the USA?
-The good news is that it is possible to do this, and in this blog post, we will discuss seven ways you can do it.
+PAL is a television format used in most of Europe, but not in the USA.
+But, the good news is that it is possible to do this now.
+We will discuss seven ways you can do it.
 So whether you have a PAL DVD player or an NTSC DVD player, one of these methods will work for you.
 Let’s get started!

 Number #01: Use A PAL to NTSC Converter